tnnweb/site/README.md

 # Welcome!
-## Welcome to the GitHub for the United Kittens!
+## Welcome to the GitHub for the T-Rex Kingdom!

-This is the GitHub for the United Kittens
+This is the GitHub for the T-Rex Kingdom

 To continue, you must accept this license: https://github.com/United-Kittens/Main-Repository/blob/main/LICENSE

+The License is licensed by the MIT License

 ### News
-So Robbie tried to revolt against us sooo he is now just a soldier.
+This GitHub was renamed the T-Rex Kingdom as a lot of people rebelled against the United Kittens.

 ### DO NOT DISTRIBUTE